Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 The list displays all logs that are matching the selected log level.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.
 Click a log to display the *Log ID* view, see [Log ID](#log-id).

 This list contains the logs for the selected process only.
-For a detailed description of this window, the corresponding functions and fields, see [Overview (Logs)](./06a_Logs.md).
+For a detailed description of this window, the corresponding functions and fields, see [LOG MESSAGES](./06a_Logs.md).

 ### Log ID